Clinical metabolomics and metabolic diagnostics

 Research aim

-Our research, focusing on metabolic disturbances, aims to improve diagnostics, to enable treatments, and to contribute to the development of novel therapies.
-The impact extends from individual patient care to a broader understanding of human disease.
+Our research, focusing on metabolic disturbances, aims to improve diagnostics, and to contribute to the development of novel therapies.
+The impact extends from technology development for individual patient care to a broader understanding of human disease.

 About us